-Appeals Agreement: Warnings or Courtesy Notices may not be appealed.
+Appeals Agreement: Warnings may not be appealed.
 Please email email@example.com or call us with questions or concerns regarding warnings.
-The process of appeals allows a customer to appeal a parking citation and/or tow believed to have been issued in error.
+The process of appeals allows a customer to appeal a parking citation, tow, or permit revocation believed to have been issued, towed, or revoked in error.
 If valid documentation is needed to substantiate the appeal, it must be provided at the same time the appeal is submitted.
-The appeal must be submitted within 10 business days of the date the ticket is issued, date of tow, or date of the letter notifying of revocation of privileges, or the appeal will not be considered for review.
+The appeal must be submitted within 14 calendar days from the date the ticket is issued, date of tow, or date of the letter notifying of revocation of privileges, or the appeal will not be considered for review.

 The following reasons are considered frivolous and will not be considered as basis for appeal: